 Fleet Updates

-configuration.Rolling Update Strategy
+GameServer configuration.Rolling Update Strategy

 When Fleets are edited and updated, the default strategy of Code Blind is to roll the new version of the GameServer

-, in a step by step increment and decrement by adding a chunk of the new version and removing
+out to the entire Fleet, in a step by step increment and decrement by adding a chunk of the new version and removing

-a chunk of the current set of GameServers
+a chunk of the current set of GameServers.

-This is done while ensuring that Allocated
+This is done while ensuring that Allocated GameServers are not deleted

 until they are specifically shutdown through the game servers SDK, as they are expected to have players on them.

-You can see this in the Fleet.Spec.Strategy
+You can see this in the Fleet.Spec.Strategy reference, with controls for how

-is incremented and decremented at one time:
+much of the Fleet is incremented and decremented at one time:

 strategy: